Preparing to join SPH and moving to Boston

 On the Student Link under the “Personal” tab, you can check your compliance status.
 Compliance is critical; without it, students are blocked from University functions.

-Buy books, course readers, and a computer (if you need one).
+Buy books, course readers, and a computer or tablet.

 Transfer credits and course waivers.